satakagi/TPAC2019-docs/MAP.md

 ## Urgent demand
 - Social infrastructure operator companies and local governments, such as mobile phone operators like us, widely use various other social infrastructure operational information and weather / geological information to deal with large-scale accidents and natural disasters.
-In view of the independence of business, this activity is preferably a decentralized system rather than relying on an aggregator company.
+In view of the independence of business, this activity is preferably the decentralized system rather than relying on an aggregator company.
 - According to [gartner's latest hype cycle for emerging technologies 2019](https://www.gartner.com/smarterwithgartner/5-trends-appear-on-the-gartner-hype-cycle-for-emerging-technologies-2019/), deentralized information technologies has been newly introduced, against the backdrop of various social situations.

 ## ISSUES